 * The full version uses a Pi for more AI-enhanced perception and instructs an upgraded 16-DoF motion module.
 Besides Pi's wifi and Bluetooth, it also carries ground contact, touch, infrared, distance, voice, and night vision interfaces.
 All modules have been tested on their light weighted body.
 It also adopts some bionic skeleton designs to make it morphologically resembles a cat.
 It's targeted at the consumer market with fewer tech backgrounds.
 You can imagine it as a legged Android phone or Alexa that has an app store for third party extensions.
 It can continuously run at about 2.6 body length/sec for 60 mins or sit streaming videos for several hours.
 I also reserved some space below the spine for additional boards (such as a GPS).
 I have a regular routine for duplicating the model but need better industrialization to reduce the labor.
 I expect the price to be close to a smartphone.

 * I also have an obsolete version that uses only Pi for controlling both AI and motion.
 All code were written in Python.
 The movement is not as good if it's running intensive AI tasks.

 I bought my first RasPi in Jun.2016 to learn coding hardware.
 To express my joy when I first lit an LED with the spark from Pi, I wrote a Chinese quatrain:

 which literally means: “The roar of nocturnal animals reminds me of the beginning of ancient civilizations.
 White-headed people with callus worked hard only to grow a few crops on the barren land.
 One day a kindling that used to serve God’s private kitchen fell from the heaven.
 Soon the slash-and-burn agriculture prospered on the earth.”

-This robot served as a playground for learning all the components in a regular RasPi beginner kit.
+This robot served as my playground for learning all the components in a regular RasPi beginner kit.
 I started with craft sticks, then switched to 3D printed frames for optimized performance and morphology.
 An Arduino was introduced in Jul.2017 for better movement.
 The 7 major iterations were made between Jul.2016 and Sep.2017.
 No significant progress was made since last September, when I got distracted from increasing job duties, company formation and patent writting.